np-guard/netpol-analyzer/README.md

   k8snetpolicy list -k ./kube/config

 Flags:
-  -f, --file string            Write output to specified file
+      --exposure               Enhance the analysis of permitted connectivity with exposure analysis -f, --file string            Write output to specified file --focusworkload string   Focus connections of specified workload in the output (<workload-name> or <workload-namespace/workload-name>)
-      --focusworkload       Focus connections of specified workload in the output (supported formats: <workload-name>, <workload-namespace>/<workload-name>)
+  -h, --help                   help for list
-                            (to focus connections from Ingress/Route only, use `ingress-controller` as <workload-name>) -o, --output string       Required output format (txt, json, dot, csv, md) (default "txt") -h, --help   help for list
+  -o, --output string          Required output format (txt,json,dot,csv,md) (default "txt")

 Global Flags:
   -c, --context string      Kubernetes context to use when evaluating connections in a live cluster
-      --dirpath string      Resources dir path when evaluating connections from a dir --exposure            Enhance the analysis of permitted connectivity with exposure analysis --fail                fail on the first encountered error --include-json        consider JSON manifests (in addition to YAML) when analyzing from dir -k, --kubeconfig string   Path and file to use for kubeconfig when evaluating connections in a live cluster -q, --quiet               Runs quietly, reports only severe errors and results -v, --verbose             Runs with more informative messages printed to log
+      --dirpath string      Resources dir path when evaluating connections from a dir --fail                fail on the first encountered error -k, --kubeconfig string   Path and file to use for kubeconfig when evaluating connections in a live cluster -q, --quiet               runs quietly, reports only severe errors and results -v, --verbose             runs with more informative messages printed to log
 ```

 ### Diff command